Police box: In Doctor Who

 The BBC science-fiction television series Doctor Who features a time machine, the TARDIS, disguised as a Mackenzie Trench-style police box.
-As police boxes were phased out in the 1970s, over time the image of the blue police box became associated as much with Doctor Who as with the police.
+As police boxes were phased out in the 1960s and 1970s, over time the image of the blue police box became associated as much with Doctor Who as with the police force.
 In 1996, the BBC applied for a trademark to use the blue police box design in merchandising associated with Doctor Who.
-In 1998, the Metropolitan Police filed an objection to the trademark claim, maintaining that they owned the rights to the police box image.
-In 2002, the Patent Office ruled in favour of the BBC, arguing that there was no evidence that the Metropolitan Police—or any other police force—had ever registered the image as a trademark.
+In 1998, relating to the recent (1996) construction of a new Police Box outside of Earl's Court tube station (London) the Metropolitan Police filed an objection to the trademark claim, maintaining that they owned the rights to the police box image.

+In 2002, the Patent Office ruled in favour of the BBC, arguing that there was no evidence that the Metropolitan Police—or any other police force—had ever registered the design as a trademark.
 In addition, the BBC had been selling merchandise based on the image for over three decades without complaint by the police.
-The series was revived in 2005, and the police box continues to feature prominently in almost every episode.
+The series was revived in 2005, and the police box (with occasional minor re-designs and variations from historic examples) continues to feature prominently in almost every episode.